adamwespiser/NFLDataAnalysis/README.md

 		a = go for it (expected team points - expected opp points) b = punt      (        0            - expected opp points) if a/b < 1, then go for it is favorable
+5) What is the fumble rate of different football teams?
+Are the patriots really an outlier, could ball inflation explain this effect?

 library(data.table)